Massive neutrinos and cosmic composition: Discussion

-Excluding these data has a similar effect to marginalizing over the lensing amplitude $A_L$, since the small-scale anisotropies effectively measure the amplitude $A_s e^{- 2 \tau_\mathrm{reio}}$ whereas late-time structure depends only on $A_s$.
-As such, these results illustrate the extent to which the lensing anomaly is alleviated in the absence of direct constraints on $\tau_\mathrm{reio}$ via the resulting impact on neutrino mass inference.
-Large enough $\tau_\mathrm{reio}$ does have directly observable impacts on other CMB data, which limits the extent to which the lensing anomaly could be explained by incorrect inference of $\tau_\mathrm{reio}$ from large-scale polarization data; without this data, \Planck{} (combined with ACT+PR4 lensing data) measures $\tau_\mathrm{reio} = 0.094 \pm 0.023$, nearly twice as large as the measurement $\tau_\mathrm{reio} = 0.0542^{+ 0.0075}_{- 0.0072}$ inferred in combination with low-$\ell$ polarization.\footnote{ The lensing anomaly has a nonnegligible effect on the latter measurement---the full set of \Planck{} CMB data excluding lensing and marginalized over $A_\mathrm{smear}$ yields $\tau_\mathrm{reio} = 0.0486^{+0.0077}_{-0.0080}$. } \Cref{fig:summnu-violin-act-vary-lowz-low-E} shows that neutrino mass bounds become substantially weaker (by about a factor of two), no matter what low-redshift dataset is used; while the combination with DESI data still exhibits no preference for nonzero $\summnu$ because of its geometric incompatibility with massive neutrinos, the combination with DES SNe instead demonstrates a detection thereof comparable to its pure-geometry measurement [\cref{fig:summnu-violin-geometry-asmear-vary-low-z}]. \Cref{fig:summnu-violin-act-vary-lowz-low-E} thus illustrates the significant sensitivity of neutrino mass bounds deriving from CMB lensing to possible biases in the optical depth.
+Excluding these data has a similar effect to marginalizing over the lensing amplitude $A_L$ and illustrates the extent to which the lensing excess is alleviated in the absence of direct constraints on $\tau_\mathrm{reio}$ via the resulting impact on neutrino mass inference.
+Large enough $\tau_\mathrm{reio}$ does have directly observable impacts on other CMB data, which limits the extent to which the lensing excess could be explained by a biased inference of $\tau_\mathrm{reio}$ from large-scale polarization data; without this data, \Planck{} (combined with ACT+PR4 lensing data) measures $\tau_\mathrm{reio} = 0.094 \pm 0.023$, nearly twice as large as the measurement $\tau_\mathrm{reio} = 0.0542^{+ 0.0075}_{- 0.0072}$ inferred in combination with low-$\ell$ polarization.\footnote{ The lensing anomaly has a nonnegligible effect on the latter measurement---the full set of \Planck{} CMB data excluding lensing and marginalized over $A_\mathrm{smear}$ yields $\tau_\mathrm{reio} = 0.0486^{+0.0077}_{-0.0080}$. } This difference of $0.04$ is quite consistent with the preferences for $A_L \sim 1.08$ in most recent CMB dataset~\cite{SPT-3G:2024atg}, but would amount to more than a $5 \sigma$ offset from the measurement from \Planck{}'s low-$\ell$ polarization data.

+\Cref{fig:summnu-violin-act-vary-lowz-low-E} shows that neutrino mass bounds become substantially weaker without large-scale polarization data (by about a factor of two), no matter what low-redshift dataset is used.
+In particular, while the combination with DESI data still exhibits no preference for nonzero $\summnu$ because of its geometric incompatibility with massive neutrinos, the combination with DES SNe instead demonstrates a detection thereof comparable to its pure-geometry measurement [\cref{fig:summnu-violin-geometry-asmear-vary-low-z}]. \Cref{fig:summnu-violin-act-vary-lowz-low-E} thus illustrates the significant sensitivity of neutrino mass bounds deriving from CMB lensing to possible biases in the optical depth.